DanJunior78/Repetier-Server-Telegram-Bot/README.md

 and try if not properly installed via e.g. for Python 3.9: python3.9 -m pip install xxxxxxxxxx

+UPDATE ALL PIP PACKAGES.
+CHECK WITH: python3.9 -m pip list --outdated -> Update all what is possible.
+Some are not possible, leaf them.

 12/17/20: please don´t update single libraries via pip. known issues with: pip install numpy==1.19.4 -> program would not start as it is a problem on latest Windows 10 64bit installations.

 # How to update from an old version: